michael-platzer/panveal/README.md

 described by the regular expression `slide_[0-9]*` is identical are grouped.

-Grouped slides are placed vertically by reveal.js, whereas non-grouped slides are organized vertically.
+Grouped slides are placed vertically by reveal.js, whereas non-grouped slides are organized horizontally.

 ### Markdown